• Skip to main content

 Preparation for jeera aloo recipe

 • Cool them and peel off the skin.
 Cube them to desired sizes.
-Set aside.
+I cut mine to about 1 inch pieces.
+Set them aside.

 How to make jeera aloo